echedey-ls/echedey-ls.github.io/blog/gsoc-2024/gsoc-intro.rst

 The focus of my project will be to improve existing capabilities, add more scientific models, models and utilities regarding spectral and shading analysis.

 I will update this page with my proposals once they get published.

+Meanwhile, the link to the project proposal is `here <https://summerofcode.withgoogle.com/programs/2024/projects/fxPFQqZc>`_.

 I'm very thankful to the pvlib team for giving me this opportunity, specially to Adam R. Jensen and Kevin Anderson for their guidance and support.